empiricompany/Yireo_Webp/README.md

 # ATTENTION:
-This is a mantained fork of [https://github.com/ProxiBlue/reCaptcha](https://github.com/yireo-magento1/Yireo_Webp) compatible with the latest versions of OpenMage LTS
+This is a mantained fork of https://github.com/yireo-magento1/Yireo_Webp compatible with the latest versions of OpenMage LTS

 Additionaly:
-- Remove webp support detect via javascript
+- Load by default webp for all browsers and load webp polyfill for older
 - Support srcset attribute

-# Yireo Webp
-**This Magento 1 extension is deprecated and will no longer be updated, except for merging new Pull Requests.**

 ## See also
 - [Background](BACKGROUND.md)